 If you opted in for a remote team, whether it be a geographically distributed team or an outsourced software team, you are obviously up to speed on the benefits of having an extended software development team.
-To make sure you can reach your business goals with the support of your software development team, you need to ensure that they are happy in return.
-This becomes even more important with remote software development teams where open communication can be challenged, resulting in the developer happiness going sideways real quick.
+To make sure you can reach your business goals while managing remote teams successfully, you need to ensure that they are happy in return.
+This becomes even more important when you hire a remote development team, where open communication can be challenged, resulting in the developer happiness going sideways real quick.

-Let’s take a deeper look into some of the unique challenges that could affect the morale and efficiency of your remote software development team.
-For a successful project outcome, managing the happiness of your remote development team is as important as the technical skills of these remote programmers.
+Let’s take a deeper look at some of the unique challenges that could affect the morale and efficiency of your remote software development team.
+For a successful project outcome, managing remote teams successfully goes from managing the happiness of your remote development team.

 Factors affecting the success of remote development teams:

 If you are switching from a majorly onsite working environment to remote working as a team, you may need to review deeply rooted habits when it comes to how you communicate, hold meetings and structure the software development process – allowing your software developers to excel remotely.